sdersen/crazy-game/README.md

 # The Amazing Planetarium

 This is a school project created in react-three-fiber.
 You can experience our solar system and it's planets in 3D.
-Click on each
+Click on each planet to read about the planet.
+You can also se how the real orbits of the planets looks like by pressing the button.
+Have fun!

 # Installation